typescript-course/typescript-from-scratch-workshop/lesson-13-reflection/LESSON.md

 ### Extra Credit

-Bonus discussion quesiton: how do you feel about TS so far?
+Bonus discussion questions: how do you feel about TS so far?
 Do you think you'll adopt it in your organization or personal projects?